Test Instrument Measurement and Automation Software

 Q: What are the differences between Huntron Workstation 4.2 and 4.3?

 A: Huntron Workstation 4.3 uses a different database format that requires 4.2 tests to be converted before they can be used in 4.3.
+The original 4.2 file will not be changed.

 Here is a more complete list of the major enhancements: